January 6, 2022

 As we are all aware, the increasing concerns around the Coronavirus (COVID-19) pandemic are still escalating rapidly.
 Hy' N' Hancement Consulting Inc. is issuing an updated letter to all Agencies under our program to assure you that we will continue to assess the risks of contagion daily.

-As of July 16, 2020, the MCCSS has issued a memo to notify all agencies under the CYFSA, about the requirements of licencing and training in approved Crisis Intervention Programs with Physical Restraints.
+Update: At this time we have not been issued an updated memo from the MCCSS and are still having to abide by the outdated memo from July 16, 2020.
+The MCCSS memo from July 16, 2020 was to notify all agencies under the CYFSA and DSO, about the requirements of licencing and training in approved Crisis Intervention Programs with Physical Restraints.
 Please see PDF File Below.
 If you have any questions, please feel free to contact us.

 Participants are not to attend the training if they have experienced the following symptoms in the past 2x weeks (Fever, Cough, Shortness of Breath or have been in contact with a person that has tested positive with COVID-19).

 Currently, we advise all UMAB Trainer's to remove the following physical techniques for the time being (unless one of these has occurred at your Agency in the last two years or you are training an Orientation Program):

 Bear Hugs (hands trapped and hands out)

 At this time, we are currently offering Agencies under our program that have UMAB Trainers a few options for recertification as we begin to adapt our training to incorporate different methods of teaching the hands-on component of our program.
 As we start to transition back into in-person, there will be pre-caution put into place to ensure the safety of the trainer and the participants.
 At this time, we are offering training for agencies that are required under the CYFSA and DSO legislation.
 We are still available as support and resources to the companies under our program.
 Please feel free to contact us with any questions you may have in regards to our UMAB Training and the status of current certificates.